giyu51/circular-audio-visualizer/README.md

     The AudioVisualizer interface will open, displaying a dynamic rotating circle that reacts to audio input.

     Enjoy the immersive experience as the circle's size and movement change in response to the volume and intensity of the audio.

+## Code Description:
+The code for the AudioVisualizer project utilizes Python and the Kivy framework to create a visually stunning application.
+It makes use of the numpy library for numerical computations and the sounddevice library for capturing and processing audio input.
+The project consists of several classes and functions, including a custom RotatingButton class that enables the rotation of buttons, a CircleWidget class that represents the main visual element, and the MyKivyApp class that builds and runs the Kivy application.
+The code handles audio streaming, volume analysis, and the dynamic adjustment of the circle's size and position based on the audio input.
+With its modular structure and clear function descriptions, the code provides a solid foundation for extending and customizing the AudioVisualizer project.

 # Customization